 - the Mac OS X Finder recognizes the CD and mounts it, but iTunes rapidly switches between the CD and the music library–what some have called a “strobe-light” or flashing effect

-Turn off track name downloading.
+- Turn off track name downloading.
 Navigate to the iTunes menu, then Preferences.
-Click “General” at the top of the window then deselect “Automatically retrieve CD track names from Internet.”
+Click “General” at the top of the window then deselect “Automatically retrieve CD track names from the Internet.”
 Close preferences and quit iTunes.

-Start iTunes again and re-enable this option; you may now be able to import CDs.
+- Start iTunes again and re-enable this option; you may now be able to import CDs.
 If not, turn the option back off.

-Hold down spacebar while launching iTunes.
+- Hold down spacebar while launching iTunes.
 Oddly, it appears that holding down the spacebar while iTunes is launching may allow import of CDs.